Microsoft 365

 Note:These credentials are required only for authorizing the application permissions.
 They are not stored in SaaS Management.

-To learn more about the product names and service plan identifiers for Microsoft 365 licenses, refer to the Microsoft documentation section Product names and service plan identifiers for licensing.
+To learn more about the product names and service plan identifiers for Microsoft 365 licenses, see Microsoft’s documentation topic, Product Names and Service Plan Identifiers for Licensing.

 To integrate Microsoft 365 with SaaS Management: